Skip to Main Content

 The thyroid gland plays a large role in our body’s everyday functioning.
 The hormones it produces help control metabolism, heart rate, and breathing.
 When the thyroid is functioning normally, it responds to thyroid-stimulating hormone (TSH) produced by the pituitary gland (a pea-sized structure in the base of the brain) to produce the thyroid hormones thyroxine (T4) and triiodothyronine (T3), which travel through the bloodstream and have an effect on many different cell types throughout the body.

 Some thyroid nodules produce too much thyroid hormone, ignoring signals from the brain (low-TSH) to decrease the amount of thyroid hormone.
-Those with hyperfunctioning nodules may have rapid heart rates, problems sleeping, difficulty concentrating, hair loss, tremor, heat intolerance, diarrhea, and weight loss.
+Those with hyperfunctioning nodules may have rapid heart rates or palpitations, problems sleeping, difficulty concentrating, hair loss, tremors, shortness of breath, headaches, heat intolerance, diarrhea, and weight loss.

-Some thyroid nodules produce no thyroid hormone but may cause discomfort as they grow in size, while others are completely asymptomatic.
+Most thyroid nodules produce no thyroid hormone but may cause discomfort as they grow in size, while others are completely asymptomatic.
+Nodules that do not produce thyroid hormones are more likely to be cancerous than hyperfunctioning nodules.

 What causes a thyroid nodule?

 Doctors aren’t sure why thyroid nodules form.
-They may be caused by different underlying health conditions that involve the thyroid, including:
+In most cases, a single clear cause is not identified.
+Factors that may contribute to the formation of thyroid nodules may be caused by health exposures that involve the thyroid, include:

 What are the symptoms of a thyroid nodule?